Dosage Form: tablet

 Nadolol Dosage and Administration

-The usefulness and safety in angina pectoris of dosage exceeding 240 mg per day have not been established.
-If treatment is to be discontinued, reduce the dosage gradually over a period of one to two weeks (see WARNINGS).
+The usefulness and safety in angina pectoris of dosages exceeding 240 mg per day have not been established.
+If treatment is to be discontinued, reduce the dosage gradually over a period of 1 to 2 weeks (see WARNINGS).

-The usual initial dose is 40 mg Nadolol tablet once daily, whether it is used alone or in addition to diuretic therapy.
-Dosage may be gradually increased in 40 to 80 mg increments until optimum blood pressure reduction is achieved.
-The usual maintenance dose is 40 or 80 mg administered once daily.
-Doses up to 240 or 320 mg administered once daily may be needed.
+The usual initial dose is 40 mg Nadolol once daily, whether it is used alone or in addition to diuretic therapy.
+Dosage may be gradually increased in 40 mg to 80 mg increments until optimum blood pressure reduction is achieved.
+The usual maintenance dose is 40 mg or 80 mg administered once daily.
+Doses up to 240 mg or 320 mg administered once daily may be needed.

 Dosage Adjustment in Renal Failure